apptentive/apptentive-android/README.md

 8. Choose `Module Dependency...`, select `apptentive-android-sdk` module, and click `OK`
 9. Click `OK` to save and close the settings

-The your Android app now references the Apptentive Android SDK.

 #### Using Eclipse

 These instructions were tested for the Juno Eclipse release.